whistlegraph/aesthetic-computer/README.txt

   + Done
   - [x] Fix `resize` call in plot.
   - [x] Is `scale` working?

-- [] New homepage with login / sign-up buttons.
-  - `prompt`
-  - [] Add buttons to login / sign-up if the user is logged out.
-  - [] If the user is logged in, then add a `profile` button.
-- [-] Add Abe's startup sound.

 *** sfx ***
   - [🟡] Fix and test `sfx` on iOS.